thangarajvisolve/Sample/README.centos.markdown

         esac

-* Start the script using the following commands.
+* Start the script using the following command,

           $ /etc/init.d/<service name>
 Example: